-The Ulster Council GAA and Project Board led by Chairman and Project Senior Responsible Owner (SRO) Tomas O Dalaigh and Board members have overseen significant progress during 2016.
-The project team has brought the development from a project re-start to the brink of a fresh planning application submission coinciding with the timing of this convention.
+The Ulster Council GAA and Project Board led by Chairman and Project Senior Responsible Owner (SRO) Tomas O Dalaigh and Board members have overseen significant progres during 2016.
+The project team has project re-start to the brink of a fresh planning application submission coinciding with the timing of this convention.